fjolnir/DatabaseKit/README.markdown

  - lastName  as varchar(255)
 Then we'd create the following class definition:

 	@interface Person : ARBase
 	@end

-And to prevent the compiler from complaining when we call custom accessors we also create a category to suppress 'method missing' warnings.
-Like so:
+And to prevent the compiler from complaining when we call custom accessors we also create properties to suppress 'method missing' warnings.
+So the class definition will look like:

-	@interface Person (Accessors)
+	@interface Person : ARBase
-	- firstName;
-	- setFirstName:(id)value;
-	- lastName;
-	- setLastName:(id)value;
+		@property(readwrite, assign) NSString *firstName, *lastName
 	@end

 and that's it.
 Now we can get people like so: